Tasty and Healthy Tailgating Foods

 - Pinch salt (to taste)

-Instead of the usual carrot/celery/broccoli combo, try fennel, zucchini, Belgian endive, green beans, and other unique veggies for dipping.
+Instead of the usual carrot, celery, and broccoli combo in your veggie platter, try fennel, zucchini, Belgian endive, green beans, and other unique veggies for dipping.
 Maybe you won’t even miss the corn chips.

 Who said anything about skipping dessert?
-Try this fudge, made with raw cacao nibs, avocado and coconut oil.
+Try this fudge, made with raw cacao, almond butter, and coconut oil.

-Heat all ingredients except the nuts in a medium glass bowl set over a pan of barely simmering water (the bowl should not touch the water), stirring until the cacao nibs melt.
-Stir in the nuts.
+In a glass bowl, mix almond butter and coconut oil until smooth.
+Add in remaining ingredients and mix thoroughly.
 Scrape mixture into prepared pan, using a spatula to smooth the top.
 Refrigerate until firm, at least 2 hours and preferably overnight.
 Use the sides of the parchment paper to lift the fudge out of the pan.
 Cut into pieces.
-Store in the fridge or cooler until ready to serve (fudge will be fairly soft).
+Store in the fridge or cooler until ready to serve.